Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Review of Bayesian Inverse Problems and Me tro po lis-Hastings Algorithms

 \subsection{The Metropolis-Hastings Algorithm on General State Spaces}

-The common idea of MCMC algorithms is to create a Markov chain with a prescribed invariant measure, called the target measure.
+The common idea of MCMC algorithms is to create a Markov chain with a prescribed invariant measure, called the target measure $\mu$.
 Samples of this Markov chain under (mild) conditions satisfy a law of large numbers and can thus be used to approximate expectations with respect to the target measure.
 Under stronger conditions it is possible to control the resulting random error using a central limit theorem (CLT) or to establish bounds on the mean square error.

-In this article, we consider the application of Metropolis-Hastings algorithms to Bayesian inverse problems previously introduced in Section \ref{sec:BIP}.
-In order to implement Metropolis-Hastings algorithms to approximate posterior expectations such as the mean or the variance we have to discretise and approximate $\mathcal{G}$.
-Nevertheless some Metropolis-Hastings algorithms can be formulated on function spaces and it is conceivable that those perform better as the dimension of the approximation increases than those that cannot be formulated on function spaces.
-We have made this rigorous for the preconditioned Crank-Nicolson and the standard Random Walk Metropolis (RWM) algorithms for Gaussian prior in \cite{hairer2011spectral}.
-In the present article, we present this problem for non-Gaussian priors.
-For this reason we formulate the Metropolis-Hastings algorithm on general state spaces following \cite{samplingFirstInfiniteDimensional}.
+We follow \cite{samplingFirstInfiniteDimensional} in introducing Metropolis-Hastings algorithms on general state spaces as this is needed for Bayesian inverse problems.

 The idea of the Metropolis-Hastings kernel is to add an independent accept-reject step to a proposal Markov kernel $\proposal(x,dy)$ in order to produce a Markov kernel $P(x,dy)$ with $\posterior$ as an invariant measure, that is